lambdaprime/imgdups/README.md

 http://www.lac.inpe.br/JIPCookbook/6050-howto-compareimages.jsp
 ```

-The algorithm is the following
+The algorithm is the following:
 - resize image to `size`
 - extract `signatureLength` pitches from an image with equal size and equally distributed across the image
 - for each pitch calculate feature vector which is RGB triple of average values for R, G and B (this will give us `signatureLength`x3 feature vector)

-- use FLANN for feature matching
+**imgdups** is using FLANN for feature matching.

 # Examples